Board Agenda Governance Event Registration LP

 CEO/Founder, Board Agenda

-The page describes what will be discussed but does not yet prominently feature the named speakers with their titles and organisations.
-For a board-level event, speaker seniority is a primary registration driver.
-Adding a speaker section with photos, current roles, and the specific session each speaker leads would significantly increase registration rate.
+The page describes what will be discussed but doesn’t yet prominently feature the named speakers with their titles and organisations.
+For a board-level event, speaker seniority is one of the biggest registration drivers.
+Adding a speaker section with photos, current roles, and the specific session each speaker leads would lift registration rates noticeably.

-Showing the typical attendee profile — “FTSE 250 Company Secretaries, Chief Risk Officers, Governance Directors” — would help each prospective registrant self-qualify and confirm that the room calibre matches their expectations.
+Showing the typical attendee profile (“FTSE 250 Company Secretaries, Chief Risk Officers, Governance Directors”) would help each prospective registrant self-qualify and confirm the room’s calibre matches their expectations.
 For senior executives, knowing who else attends is as important as knowing what will be discussed.

-A quote from a Company Secretary or Non-Executive Director who attended a previous Board Agenda event — describing the quality of the discussion and the peer connections made — would provide the social proof that drives senior executive registration decisions more than any content description.
+A quote from a Company Secretary or Non-Executive Director who attended a previous Board Agenda event, describing the quality of the discussion and the peer connections, would carry more weight than any content description in driving senior executive registration.

-The page scores 87 because the governance-specific headline, immediate registration form placement, detailed session agenda, and sponsor logos create a well-structured event registration experience for a senior B2B audience.
+The page scores 87 because the governance-specific headline, immediate form placement, detailed session agenda, and sponsor logos add up to a well-structured event registration experience for a senior B2B audience.
 The “R.A.
 Attendance Criteria” exclusivity signal is a sophisticated trust mechanism.
-It falls short of 90+ because named speaker profiles are not prominently featured (relying on session content rather than personality to drive registration), and the page lacks previous attendee testimonials that would confirm peer calibre for first-time registrants.
+It falls short of 90+ because named speaker profiles are not prominently featured (the page relies on session content rather than personality to drive registration), and there are no previous-attendee testimonials to confirm peer calibre for first-time registrants.

 Browse our full collection of landing page examples to see how we apply these principles across industries.
 For related reading, see our guide on B2B landing page design examples.